timescale/pgai/README.md

 [pgvectorscale](https://github.com/timescale/pgvectorscale) extensions allow you to store vector embeddings in your database and perform fast and efficient vector search.
-The [pgai Vectorizer](/docs/vectorizer.md) builds on top of these extensions to automatically create and synchronizes embeddings for any text data in your database.
+The [pgai Vectorizer](/docs/vectorizer.md) builds on top of these extensions to automatically create and synchronize embeddings for any text data in your database.

 With one line of code, you can define a vectorizer that creates embeddings for data in a table: